user95f85f/debian-fresh2/README.txt

 GET ALL OF THE CAMERA STATS AND PHOTO/IMAGE EDITOR STATS OF A JPEG MAYBE A PNG

   curl -s http://a.domain.com/bigfile.jpg | exiftool -
+  #TODO how do you delete a certain "Comment" or entry or whatever
+  #in your JPEG file EXIF data? man exiftool | grep -i remove
+  #doesn't even give an example!
+(3%sure)

 CURL POST FORMS BASICALLY TO DO NOTHING JUST TO SEE IF THERE IS AN ERROR OR NOT IN THE RESPONSE I GUESS

   #--show-error forces to show error EVEN when --silent
   #--fail exits 22 with 0 error messages on SERVER errors (eg. 404 and 403)
   #--header is extra headers.
 I believe with Expect: you can put a URL
-  #--location redirects if you get a 3XX error message from the target web page with a redirect URL in its Header or whatever the fuck
+  #--location redirects if you get a 3XX error message from the target web page with a redirect URL in its Header or whatever the f***
   curl --silent --show-error --location --fail -POST --form get=group --form email=whatever --form tool_ver=whatever --header Expect:whatever curl --silent --show-error --location --fail -POST --form hwaddr=whatever --header Expect:whatever